hyperledger/fabric-samples/asset-transfer-private-data/chaincode-go/README.md

 {"assetID":"asset1","appraisedValue":100}
 ```

-## Transfer the asset to Org2
+## Org1 member transfers the asset to Org2

 Now that buyer has agreed to buy the asset for appraised value, the owner from Org1 can transfer the asset to Org2.
-Set the following environment variables to operate as Org1:
+In the first terminal (with the following environment variables to operate as Org1):
 ```
 export CORE_PEER_LOCALMSPID="Org1MSP"
 export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org1.example.com/users/owner@org1.example.com/msp